 The type of foundation for the transmission towers is largely dependent on the site and soil condition.
-The transmission tower foundations will be comprised of reinforced concrete.
-Transmission tower sites that may be subject to inundation from flooding and large rainfall events will utilise concrete sleeves over the base of the footings and foundations to armour the structure and site from erosion or degradation.
+Although the conceptual design is based on cast in-situ steel reinforced concrete piles, alternative foundation types such as driven steel reinforced concrete piles, driven steel piles or steel screw piles may be considered, where appropriate.
+Transmission tower sites that may be subject to inundation from flooding and large rainfall events will be engineered to protect the structure and site from erosion or degradation.